-Prior to joining R&A ARCHITECTURE + DESIGN as Studio Director and Senior Architect, Alex was the Managing Director at LORCAN O’HERLIHY ARCHITECTS [LOHA], and a Principal at KAA DESIGN.
+Prior to joining Laney LA, Alex was at R&A ARCHITECTURE + DESIGN as Studio Director and Senior Architect.
+He was the Managing Director at LORCAN O’HERLIHY ARCHITECTS [LOHA], and a Principal at KAA DESIGN.
 His interest in Urban Design began during architecture school, where he studied at institutions that emphasized urban scale projects and city-making.
 However, real world experience with downtown Los Angeles design challenges – especially in the Arts District – inspired Alex to join the Urban Design Committee more than four years ago.

 Alex received a Bachelor of Arts in Architecture form U.C.
 Berkeley and a Masters of Architecture from UCLA.